jackrichter/account-management-system/README.md

 ## Domain
-The choise of domain bounderies has been decided through the task description itself (considered as the business experts) and common knowladge of the main tasks that a savings account inails.
+The choise of domain bounderies has been decided through the task description itself (considered as the business experts) and common knowladge of the main tasks that a savings account intails.

 ## Tools and Technologies
 1. For the coding tool, IntelliJ 2023.1 was used.